wittman/googleplusplus_hide_comments/README.md

 ## Change Log

+### Version 0.1.4

+- Fixed critical bug that cause hiding of comments to flicker.
+FIX
+- Added Recent and Old Comment count display.
+NEW

 ### Version 0.1.3

 - Show/Hide link sometimes not working on first click resolved (enclosing div click event was interfering).
 FIXED.